 The aim is to be present in the here and now, to attain full energetic expression in dealing with daily life and be fully who we are in body, mind and spirit.

 An increased awareness of contact with others and the environment provides clearer opportunities for individuals to enhance the quality of their relationships and be able to discover new, creative solutions to their wellbeing.

 Contemporary Gestalt therapy has moved beyond solely individual application to include couples, families, groups, organisations, communities and ecological considerations.
 As a relational method many contemporary Gestalt therapists are concerned with developing a sustainable community and fostering responsible relationships with others and the planet.

 Ingredients of Gestalt Therapy

-These ingredients can be applied in multiple contexts: counselling, psychotherapy, group work, organisation and corporate development.
+These ingredients can be applied in multiple contexts: counselling, psychotherapy, group work, organisational and corporate development, education, environmental work.